Lecture Certification for Texas Smoke Schools

 The lecture test will document that the attendee has obtained the information needed to understand and pass their certification.

-The lecture section wraps up with the certification process video as the instructor grades lecture tests and issues certificates for attendance at the lecture.
+The lecture course wraps up with the certification process video as the instructor grades lecture tests and issues certificates for attendance at the lecture.
 The attendees learn what to expect during field certification.